-Details of retention periods, the actions taken at the end of the retention period and method of disposal are contained in the centre's see Exams archiving policy which is available/accessible from exams office and website.
+Details of retention periods, the actions taken at the end of the retention period and method of disposal are contained in the centre's [insert e.g. Exams Archiving Policy] which is available/accessible from [insert who and/or where].